Services on the Aged and Disabled Waiver

 Service Coordination

-When you are on a waiver, a Service Coordinator provides case management to coordinate and oversee your services.
+When you are on a waiver, a Service Coordinator provides case management and oversees your services.
+They help you create your person-centered plan to ensure services address your needs.

-• Works with you to develop your service plan based on your needs
+Your Service Coordinator works with you to develop your person-centered plan based on your needs and life goals:

-• Helps you find and work with providers
+• Helps you find and work with service providers

-• Monitors your plan to ensure it is being implemented and adequately addresses your needs
+• Monitors your plan monthly to ensure it is being implemented and adequately addresses your needs

 • Follows up with you to ensure your needs are being met